Using Top to Monitor Processes

 PID PPID UID USER RUSER TTY TIME+ %CPU %MEM S COMMAND

-Alternate Mode
+Alternate mode

 There is an "Alternate Mode" that you can use which shows the top few from each display type/mode.
 To use the alternate mode just hit A.

-You can change which field gets used for the sort order by hitting F or O. The following options are available: Choose one by hitting the appropriate letter, then hit return.
+You can change which field gets used for the sort order by hitting F or O. The following options are available:

-The sort order itself can be changed (i.e.largest to smallest -> smallest to largest) by hitting R. Also, you can highlight the column of the field used for sorting by hitting x
+Also, you can highlight the column of the field used for sorting by hitting x

-Tweaking the Task Area
+Tweaking the task area

-To toggle the showing of the command line options used to start the applications, hit c.
-To toggle whether to show threads or not, hit H. The use of cumulative time (total cpu time used by the process and its dead children) can be turned on by hitting S. You can toggle colour on/off by hitting z
+The use of cumulative time (total cpu time used by the process and its dead children) can be turned on by hitting S.

-Changing Colours
+Changing colours

-You can change the colours used by top by hitting Z. You'll be shown the options as per the image below: Simply hit the letter for the target area you want to change the colour of, then hit the number of the colour.You can save your changes immeadiately (by hitting a or w), or afterwards by hitting W before you exit top.
+Simply hit the letter for the target area you want to change the colour of, then hit the number of the colour.You can save your changes immediately (by hitting a or w), or afterwards by hitting before you exit top.

-Quick Reference
+Quick reference

 This is a quick reference as per man page.